raspberrypilearning/3D-scene/en/step_4.md

 ---

 WRITE SRTUFF HERE!
+Let's make something that's usually static a sprite.
 Moon comes up behind mountain, Bat flies out of building. **Top tip for taking sections of other sprites to work on?**

 --- /collapse ---